cern-it-sdc-id/puppet-dpm/README.md

 ```

 **N.B.** In case of an upgrade of an existing DPM installation the **new_installation** parameter MUST be set to *false*

+the *mysql_override_options* parameter can be used to override teh mysql server configuration.
+In general the values provided by default by the module ( $dpm::params::mysql_override_options vaar ) should be fine.

 ####Xrootd  configuration